-■NOTE: The ATV is equipped with a CDI unit/ECU that retards ignition timing when maximum RPM is approached.
+■NOTE: The ATV is equipped with an ECM that cuts fuel flow when maximum RPM is approached.
 When the RPM limiter is activated, it could be misinterpreted as a high-speed misfire.

 Testing Electrical Components

 All of the electrical tests should be made using the Fluke Model 77 Multimeter and when testing peak voltage, the Peak Voltage Reading Adapter must be used.
 If any other type of meter is used, readings may vary due to internal circuitry.
 When troubleshooting a specific component, always verify first that the fuse(s) are good, that the bulb(s) are good, that the connections are clean and tight, that the battery is fully charged, and that all appropriate switches are activated.